Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

+where $\mu_\mathrm{magn}$ denotes the mean of the true magnitudes $y$ and $\sigma_\mathrm{noise}$ the standard deviation of the error $\hat{y} - y$.
 Figure \ref{fig:noise-plots} shows the reconstruction results for the proposed methods as the mean MSE for different values of $\alpha$ on the MNIST and Fashion-MNIST datasets for each $1024$ samples.
-Both plots show that we are robust to noise up to $\alpha = 3$ related to $\text{SNR} \approx 3$.
+Both plots show that the proposed method is robust to noise up to $\alpha = 3$ which lead to a $\text{SNR}$ of approximately $3$.
 All deep learning approaches show similar robustness to noise.
 The slight leading and unexpected observed improvement of the DPR in the high variance regions we attribute to the $3$ allowed random restarts that increase their impact the more random the outputs get.